FixedEffects/FixedEffectModels.jl/README.md

 ![binscatter](http://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/master/files/second.svg)

-When there is large number of groups, a better way to visualize this fact is to plot the variables after partialing them out by Species
+If there is large number of groups, a better way to visualize this fact is to plot the variables after partialing them out:
 ```
 result = partial_out(SepalWidth + SepalLength ~ 1|> Species, df, add_mean = true)
 using Gadfly